THE CYNEPHILE

 While producing a large body of work in many mediums, such as watercolor, silkscreen, sculpture and glass, Folon is best remembered for his iconic posters and his animation for French television.
 His designs for Tarkovsky’s Stalker, Woody Allen’s September, and Roman Polanski’s Quoi?
 [Forbidden Dreams] are especially memorable.
 He also acted in several films.
 With his friend, composer Michel Colombier, Folon created the credit titles for Antennae 2, the French public television station, which were broadcast from 1973 to 1984.

 Here, for the 1979 Cannes Film Festival, he uses the same little hat-wearing character as seen in the animated Antenne film and a complex twelve color background gradient, which he obsessively supervised until it was printed to his satisfaction.
-In his naïve, surrealistic style, he transforms the hat into a movie screen with a third eye glowing in the forehead.
+In his naive, surrealistic style, he transforms the hat into a movie screen with a third eye glowing in the forehead.
 Yes, cinema does help you reach a higher consciousness!
 Towards the end of his career, he moved to Monaco and devoted himself to sculpture and designing for Amnesty International and other human rights groups.

 Thomas Beard Goes to the Movies

 Note: Thomas Beard, co-curator of the Whitney Biennial and co-founder of Light Industry, was kind enough to sit down with me for an interview in Joan’s Digest.
 You can read the full piece here.
 I also asked him to name the films that would make up his “essential cinema” list, to which he responded: “Oh my God.
-You’d think that in my whole life of showing films and thinking of them that I would have an answer to this question, but I am always utterly unable to decide.”
+You would think that in my whole life of showing films and thinking of them that I would have an answer to this question, but I am always utterly unable to decide.”
 All true cinephiles are faced with this dilemma.
 Here are two films that make his cut:

 This is Not a Film [Jafar Panahi, 2011]